-The Omega 3 Fatty Acids from fish oil is a great supplement for dog’s who suffer from heart disease or have a weaker heart.
+Omega 3 Fatty Acids: Derived from fish oil, this is a great supplement ingredient for dog’s who suffer from heart disease or have a weaker heart.
 It’s proven to improve irregular heart rhythms and promote good heart function.
 This, in turn, reduces the risk of heart disease in your dog.

-Vitamin C is another ingredient, which is a strong anti-oxidant.
+Vitamin C: Vitamin C is a strong anti-oxidant.
 It’s known for numerous health benefits, in humans as well as dogs, but first and foremost it strengthens the body’s natural defenses against heart disease and oxidative stress.